Myers-web/MyersSportsMedicine/content/the-knee/_index.md

 ---
 title: "The Knee"
 date: 2018-02-11T14:41:18-05:00
 description: "Dr. Myers commonly treats injuries of the knee.
-This page provides information on the knee and some of its common injuries"
+This page provides information on the knee and its anatomy, as well as some of its common injuries"
 tags: ["edu"]
 ---